-16. On or about June 9, 2003, defendant AHMED OMAR ABU ALI ("ABU ALI"), a United States citizen who last resided in the United States in Falls Church, Virginia, in the Eastern District of Virginia, was arrested by Saudi authorities in Medina.
+17. On or about June 9, 2003, defendant AHMED OMAR ABU ALI ("ABU ALI"), a United States citizen who last resided in the United States in Falls Church, Virginia, in the Eastern District of Virginia, was arrested by Saudi authorities in Medina.

-17. On or about June 16, 2003, defendant ABU ALI possessed at his residence in Falls Church, Virginia, in the Eastern District of Virginia, the following:
+18. On or about June 16, 2003, defendant ABU ALI possessed at his residence in Falls Church, Virginia, in the Eastern District of Virginia, the following:

 - a.
 A six-page document regarding various forms of surveillance by the government and private entities, and how to avoid such surveillance; - An undated, two-page document praising the Taliban leader Mullah Omar and the terrorist attacks on September 11, 2001, and condemning U.S. military action in Afghanistan; - c.
 An issue of the magazine "Handguns" bearing a subscription label in the name of "Ahmed Ali"; - d.
-Audio tapes in Arabic promoting violent jihad, the killing of Jews, and a battle by Muslims against Christians and Jews; and e.
-A book written by al-Qaeda official Ayman al-Zawahiri, in which al-Zawahiri characterizes democracy as a new religion that must be destroyed by war, describes anyone who supports democracy as an infidel, and condemns the Muslim Brotherhood for renouncing violent jihad as a means to establish an Islamic state.
+Audio tapes in Arabic promoting violent jihad, the killing of Jews, and a battle by Muslims against Christians and Jews; and - A book written by senior al-Qaeda official Ayman al-Zawahiri, in which al-Zawahiri characterizes democracy as a new religion that must be destroyed by war, describes anyone who supports democracy as an infidel, and condemns the Muslim Brotherhood for renouncing violent jihad as a means to establish an Islamic state. - f.
+An address book containing the name, telephone number, and address in Saudi Arabia of Coconspirator #1.